ssvassiliev/fibertrace/README.md

 2. User configurable parameters: "tfield.conf" and "streamline.conf".

 ### Running the programs: ###
+Before running the programs please edit both configuration files.

+Parameters which MUST BE MODIFIED in tfield.conf:
+1. XMIN, XMAX, YMIN, YMAX, ZMIN, ZMAX
+These keywords define your ROI.
+It could be the whole simulation box or only essential part of the box to speed up calculations.
+2. PRMTOP, LOADDCD
+Paths to parameter and trajectory files
+3. TCAL
+Time interval between frames in the trajectory

  Edit "tfield.conf" to define your ROI and point to MD simulation files, then run the programs:

  ./tensors < tfield.conf